-The organizations below—all founded by parents of children with congenital hyperinsulinism —help connect patients and families living with CHI to education, research, clinical care, support services, and the broader CHI community.
+The organizations below—all founded by parents of children with congenital hyperinsulinism —help connect patients and families living with Congenital HI to education, research, clinical care, support services, and the broader Congenital HI community.
 These are a just a few of the organizations with whom Rezolute collaborates to inform our daily work.

 Are you a non-profit patient advocacy group looking for sponsorship or financial assistance for important patient-facing programs?
 Rezolute is committed to supporting the mission and programs of HI patient organizations through corporate sponsorships.
 Click here for inquiries on Rezolute’s corporate sponsorship program.